diskuv/dk/docs/SPECIFICATION.md

 #### get-object ID -s SLOT (-f FILE | -d DIR/)

-Get the contents of the slot `SLOT` for the object with identifier `ID`.
+Get the contents of the slot `SLOT` for the object uniquely identified by identifier `ID`.

 | Option      | Description                                                                   |
 | ----------- | ----------------------------------------------------------------------------- |